-109 women (Mean age 64.2 years, Range 42-85 years) were followed up over 1 year.
-77 patients underwent surgery for pelvic organ prolapse (POP), 19 underwent continence surgery and 10 underwent a combined surgery for POP and incontinence.
-Based on the VAS, patients reported a lower mean satisfaction with their GP (75%) than with hospital care(86%).
+112 women (Mean age 64.2 years, Range 42-85 years) were followed up over 2 years.
+79 patients underwent surgery for POP, 19 underwent continence surgery and 12 underwent a combined surgery Based on the VAS, patients reported a lower mean satisfaction with their GP (75%) than with hospital care (86%).

-Objective assessment using POP-Q showed a statistically significant improvement at 6 weeks which was maintained at the 1 year review. (p<0.05) (Figure 1) Objective cure of USI on post operative VCU at 6 months follow up was 86.2%.
+Objective assessment using POP-Q showed a statistically significant improvement at 6 weeks which was maintained at the 2 year review. (p<0.05) (Figure 1) Objective cure of urodynamic stress incontinence on post operative VCU at 6 months follow up was 88.8%.

-Women reported a total of 407 goals and surgeons a total of 478 goals.
+Women reported a total of 437 goals and surgeons a total of 508 goals.
 Surgeons reported a high achievement rate in anatomical restoration and functional improvement.
-The mean goal achievement per patient was 89% and that for the surgeon was 93% at 1 year.
-There was significantly higher goal achievement in the surgical goals than patient goals.
-(Table 2) The PGII scores showed a significant improvement from the 6 week (1.63) to the 1 year follow up (1.36) even in those women who felt that one or more of their goals had not been met.
+The mean goal achievement at 2 years was 90% for both the surgeons and patients.
+(Table 1, 2) Although there had been significantly higher goal achievement in the surgical goals than patient goals at 1 year this difference disappeared by the 2 year review.
+The PGII scores showed a significant improvement from the 6 week (1.63) to the 2 year follow up (1.51) even in those women who felt that one or more of their goals had not been met.